Subaru Rex: First generation

 The Rex (K21), introduced 15 July 1972, was the replacement for the Subaru R-2, which was itself the replacement for the long lived, but outdated Subaru 360.
-Because the R-2 was based largely on the 360, originally including its air-cooled two-stroke engine, it lasted less than three years, where the 360 was marketed for 11 years and the rear-engined Rex for nine.
+The R-2 was largely an interim model, a rebodied 360, originally including its air-cooled two-stroke engine.
+Accordingly, it lasted less than three years, whereas the 360 was marketed for 11 years and the rear-engined Rex for nine.

 The Subaru Rex represented a fresh design, sharing little of its appearance with the Subaru 360, although they were mechanically the same and shared a rear-engine layout.
 The Rex also retained the 360/R-2's rear swing axle.
 The Rex's styling resembled Subaru's new compact car, the Leone.
 The Rex originally featured the same water-cooled 356 cc EK34 two-stroke engine as used in the R-2, and was available only as a two-door sedan.
 Its engine created 32, 35 or 37 PS.
 In February 1973 a four-door sedan was added.
 The Van was registerable as a commercial vehicle, allowing for considerable savings in taxes and fees.
 The EK34 engine came with a 32 PS single carburetor on the Custom L, Super L, and other trim levels down to Standard, or a 37 PS double carburetor for the sporty GSR.
 The TS (Touring Sport) received a 35 PS iteration.
 The GSR was also somewhat lower than its counterparts, due to radial tires being fitted.

 In October 1973 the two-stroke was replaced by a 358 cc rear-mounted, watercooled, two-cylinder, four-stroke engine called the EK21.
 This produced 31 PS at a peaky 8000 rpm and 3.0 kgm of torque at 6500 rpm, and featured Subaru Exhaust Emissions Control (SEEC).
 The car also received a minor facelift (with a "frowny" rather than the smiling grille seen on the turquoise four-door in the infobox being the most obvious difference) and a new chassis code: K22.
 Front disc brakes were also introduced as an option at the same time.
 The four-stroke Rex could reach a top speed of 110 km/h.
 The three-door, two-seater "Van" (K42) arrived in February of the next year, when a five-speed version (Custom5) was also added.
 The Van's engine was in a lesser state of tune and produces 27 PS.